Alternative Spring Break

 Each year St. Mary’s students travel to different parts of the country over spring break, spending their week engaged in service experiences, learning about another city and the issues of justice that community faces, entering into faith-based reflection and discussion around what they are seeing and doing, and building relationships that contribute to their personal growth and development.

-Applications for immersion trips are available in the Office of Civic Engagement and will be made available in November.
+Applications for immersion trips are available in the Office of Community Engagement and will be made available in November.

 Coordinator for Marianist Student Initiatives

 In the past, domestic immersion trips have visited Dayton, New Orleans, New Mexico, Los Angeles, Cape May New Jersey, and others.
 There is traditionally a trip that will also take place in San Antonio, giving students a new and thorough perspective on the various aspects and issues in our own city.

 International Immersion Program

 The International Immersion Program experience focuses on being with, learning from, and building relationships with the people of Guayaquil, Ecuador.
 Students engage in theological reflection, social analysis and relationship building in the hope of embracing global solidarity.
 This immersion experience invites students to enter the reality of the world, grow in faith, and become agents of change for the common good.